While the financial markets are collapsing . . .

 You need a step by step plan.
 You need a system.

 I've read the other books on income investing.
-They have some good information, but they're now getting behind the times, or they focus on "fixed" income investing (a phrase I hate -- I want you to invest for ever-increasing income), and none of them give you their value system up front, as I do.
+They have some good information, but they focus on "fixed" income investing (a phrase I hate, because even a "small" 2% rate of inflation will eventually destroy the buying power of your savings, so instead I want you to invest for ever-increasing income).
+And none of them give you their value system up front, as I do.

 "I Wish I knew this Stuff in My 20s"